APT29

 ID Name References Techniques

-S0677 AADInternals [30] Account Discovery: Cloud Account, Account Manipulation: Device Registration, Cloud Administration Command, Cloud Service Discovery, Command and Scripting Interpreter: PowerShell, Create Account: Cloud Account, Data from Cloud Storage, Domain Policy Modification: Domain Trust Modification, Exfiltration Over Alternative Protocol, Forge Web Credentials: SAML Tokens, Gather Victim Identity Information: Email Addresses, Gather Victim Network Information: Domain Properties, Modify Authentication Process: Hybrid Identity, Modify Authentication Process: Multi-Factor Authentication, Modify Registry, OS Credential Dumping: LSA Secrets, Permission Groups Discovery: Cloud Groups, Phishing: Spearphishing Link, Phishing for Information: Spearphishing Link, Steal Application Access Token, Steal or Forge Authentication Certificates, Steal or Forge Kerberos Tickets: Silver Ticket, Unsecured Credentials: Credentials In Files, Unsecured Credentials: Private Keys
+S0677 AADInternals [31] Account Discovery: Cloud Account, Account Manipulation: Device Registration, Cloud Administration Command, Cloud Service Discovery, Command and Scripting Interpreter: PowerShell, Create Account: Cloud Account, Data from Cloud Storage, Domain or Tenant Policy Modification: Trust Modification, Exfiltration Over Alternative Protocol, Forge Web Credentials: SAML Tokens, Gather Victim Identity Information: Email Addresses, Gather Victim Network Information: Domain Properties, Modify Authentication Process: Hybrid Identity, Modify Authentication Process: Multi-Factor Authentication, Modify Registry, OS Credential Dumping: LSA Secrets, Permission Groups Discovery: Cloud Groups, Phishing: Spearphishing Link, Phishing for Information: Spearphishing Link, Steal Application Access Token, Steal or Forge Authentication Certificates, Steal or Forge Kerberos Tickets: Silver Ticket, Unsecured Credentials: Credentials In Files, Unsecured Credentials: Private Keys

 S0552 AdFind [40][18][39] Account Discovery: Domain Account, Domain Trust Discovery, Permission Groups Discovery: Domain Groups, Remote System Discovery, System Network Configuration Discovery